OpenWIS/openwis-documentation/_minutes/2017-07-20-OpenWIS-Board-Meeting-2017-July.md

     39. RGr - There may be a couple of issues, the method we can use, and the practicalities.
 At the moment the money is with MFI.
 They can spend what they like, as a private company.
     40. WQ - Yes, a private company can.
     41. RGr - If MFI works with a local French company, for example, they can.
     42. WQ - So MDA is asking: how can the Association pay someone?
-WE can because we are like a private company.
+We can because we are like a private company.
     43. RGr - So if we go back to working with ED, the Association would pay ED directly.
     44. MDA - I understand the problem, but our understanding is not mature enough to decide today.
 JT/RGr, would you please think more about how we would initiate such a project?
 I need to better understand who I would give the €25k to.
     45. RGr - Can we work on the pilot ideas even if we cannot say we have Board funding yet?